we-are-singular/eslint-config/README.md

 This function is used to create an ESLint configuration object. it just deeply merges the provided arguments.

+### `extend()`

+This function is used to create an ESLint configuration object. it extends the presets.all configuration and merge the provided arguments.

 ### `presets`

 list of presets that can be used to create an ESLint configuration object.